[?] Subscribe To This Site

 • Care must be taken in its use as opposed to the more passive and unattended nature of box and panel cookers

-• Not the best for baked goods, although it can be done with some innovation
+• Not the best type of cooker for baking, although it can be done with some innovation

 • Harder to store due to it's size since it is not compact or collapsible.